shonore/shonore/README.md

 - LinkedIn: [https://www.linkedin.com/in/smhonore/](https://www.linkedin.com/in/smhonore/)

 Don't hesitate to contact me if you have any questions, suggestions, or if you'd like to discuss software development, JavaScript, .NET, machine learning, or cybersecurity.
 I look forward to connecting with you!

----

-Feel free to customize this README.md file further to reflect your specific experience, interests, and preferences.
-Good luck with your projects and professional endeavors!